commonknowledge/contracts/src/standard-28days.md

 9. ### Confidentiality

-    1. Common Knowledge believe that it is best to be open.
+    1. Common Knowledge believes in transparency but will handle all sensitive information responsibly.
     2. Common Knowledge will generally not keep the details of the Work confidential, including but not limited to: